bsmith89/longev-mgen/doc/submission.md

 |                                                |       |          |       |          |
 +------------------------------------------------+-------+----------+-------+----------+

-: Summary of variant
-specific features in two B1 MAGs
+: Table: Summary of variant specific features in two B1 MAGs

-^1^ in Mbp
+^1^ in Mbp \
 ^2^ unique

 Given the observation that the relative abundance of B1 was dramatically